Last Updated: 4 October 2021

-The Scottish National Investment Bank Act 2020 https://www.legislation.gov.uk/asp/2020/3/enacted establishes the Bank and, as targeted, the Bank was launched before the end of 2020.
+The Scottish National Investment Bank Act 2020 established the Bank and the Bank was launched before the end of 2020.

 The Bank is intended to be a cornerstone institution in Scotland’s financial landscape providing finance to support inclusive, ethical and sustainable growth across Scotland.
 The Scottish Government has committed to providing £2 billion over 10 years to capitalise the Bank; this will make a material difference to the supply of capital to the Scottish economy.

-The Bank takes a mission-oriented approach to investment which will help create and shape future markets, spark innovation and tackle socio-economic challenges.
-The Missions, and therefore the strategic direction of the Bank, have been set by the Scottish Ministers, agreed by the Scottish Parliament and formally assigned to the Bank.
-The Bank’s Articles of Association reflect these missions: www.thebank.scot
+The Bank takes a mission impact approach to investment which will help create and shape future markets, spark innovation and tackle socio-economic challenges.
+The missions, and therefore the strategic direction of the Bank, have been set by the Scottish Ministers, agreed by the Scottish Parliament and formally assigned to the Bank.
+The Bank’s Articles of Association reflect these missions.

-The Bank’s purpose is aligned to the National Performance Framework https://nationalperformance.gov.scot/.
-Tackling climate change is a priority for the Scottish Government and the First Minister announced in the Programme for Government 2019-2020 https://www.gov.scot/publications/protecting-scotlands-future-governments-programme-scotland-2019-20/ that the primary mission of the Bank is to support Scotland’s transition to net zero emissions by 2045.
-The Bank’s Board is responsible for setting out how it responds to the Missions.
+The Bank’s purpose is aligned to the National Performance Framework.
+Tackling climate change is a priority for the Scottish Government and the First Minister announced in the Programme for Government 2019-2020 that the primary mission of the Bank is to support Scotland’s transition to net zero emissions by 2045.
+The Bank’s Board is responsible for setting out how it responds to the missions.

 The governance structure of the Bank is unique with respect to the Scottish Economy.
 The Bank has been set up as both a public limited company and as a public body.
-The Bank is accountable to the Scottish Ministers as the sole Shareholder, but has operational and administrative independence over investment decisions.
+The Bank is accountable to the Scottish Ministers (as the Shareholder) but has operational and administrative independence over investment decisions.

 The Bank is not currently authorised or regulated by the Prudential Regulatory Authority or the Financial Conduct Authority.

-As a public limited company, the Bank has a Board of Directors made up of two Executive Directors (the Chief Executive Officer and the Chief Finance Officer) and 9 Non-Executive Directors, one of whom acts as Chair of the Board.
+As a public limited company, the Bank has a Board of Directors made up of two Executive Directors and 9 Non-Executive Directors, one of whom acts as Chair of the Board.

 The Board has formal committees in respect of maintaining strong corporate governance, namely: